Have you checked your credit report lately?

 1. Phone your bank and explain that you are at fault and you want some assistance to put your account in order, take the persons name, number and record the date an time.

-3. If they do not; make an arrangement to pay this off over the next few months and make an arrangement with them and get this recorded and in writing and keep track of this.
+2. Ask for a payment holiday for the two months you are late and they MAY at THEIR DISCRETION add these two months onto the end of your mortgage period.3.
+If they do not; make an arrangement to pay this off over the next few months and make an arrangement with them and get this recorded and in writing and keep track of this.
 Make sure you pay this arrangement on time.

 4. when you pay phone the person, let them know you have paid and thank them for their help. this person is on your side and will help you always if you treat them with utmost respect.

-6. You will clear your backlog quicker, be seen as an early payer and very quickly be in advance on your bank payments.
+5. With your new payment, do not adjust your payment to R 2,380.36 per month. instead pay the old amount.6.
+You will clear your backlog quicker, be seen as an early payer and very quickly be in advance on your bank payments.

 Then, if you need a months breather etc, call the Same person and make arrangement for non-payment for a month or so, because you have paid more- no sweat.